philgyford/django-ditto/docs/services/twitter.rst

 Set-up
 ******

-Go to https://apps.twitter.com/ and create a new Application for your Twitter account.
-You can leave the 'Callback URL' field empty.
+Go to https://developer.twitter.com/portal.
+You'll need to sign up for a Developer Account, and then create a new App for your Twitter account.
+Note down the three credentials it says that you should note down.

-When viewing the Application Settings, click 'manage keys and access tokens'.
+When viewing your App's details, click the "Edit" button, then the "Keys and tokens" tab.

-On the next screen click the 'Create my access token' button.
+In the "Access Token and Secret" section, tap the "Generate" button.
+Make a note of the Access Token and Access Token Secret.

+Django Ditto currently uses the v1.1 Twitter API rather than the latest v2.
+Unfortunately, accessing v1.1 requires that you apply for "Elevated" access before the API calls used will work.
+You can do that here: https://developer.twitter.com/en/portal/products/elevated You will then need to wait for approval.

-Now, go to the Django admin, and add a new ``Account`` in the Twitter app.
-Copy the Consumer Key, Consumer Secret, Access Token and Access Token Secret from Twitter into the Django admin (ignore the other fields), and save the account.
+Once you have that, go to the Django admin, and add a new ``Account`` in the Twitter app.
+Copy the API Key, API Key Secret, Access Token and Access Token Secret from your Twitter App into the Django admin (ignore the other fields), and save the account.
 A new ``User`` object will be created, reflecting the Twitter user your API credentials are associated with.
+If it's worked your Account should have a title like **@philgyford** instead of a number like **1**.

 Once this is done you'll need to import a downloaded archive of Tweets, and/or fetch Tweets from the Twitter API.
 See :ref:`twitter-management-commands` below.